 Sending out with God’s blessing

+The Communion liturgy is based on the liturgies of the PCC’s 1991 Book of Common Worship.
 Numbers in brackets after a song/hymn indicate that it is from the 1997 Book of Praise of the Presbyterian Church in Canada.
-Those and other songs are being used in accordance with the specifications of Dayspring licensing with One Licence (3095377) and CLC (A735555).
+Those and other songs are being used in accordance with the specifications of Dayspring’s licensing with One Licence (3095377) and CLC (A735555).

-The Rev. Bob Calder and Lydia Calder retain the copyright (© 2023) on all original material presented by them.
-As far as they are aware, all of the material presented that has not been attributed to others is their own creation or is in the public domain.
-Unacknowledged use of copyrighted material is unintentional and will be corrected immediately upon notification being received.
+The Rev. Brad Childs retains the copyright (© 2024) on all original material in this service.
+As far as Brad Childs is aware, all of the material that has not been attributed to others is his own creation or is in the public domain.
+Unacknowledged use of copyrighted material is unintentional and will be corrected immediately upon notification being received